K-PaaS/application-platform-guide-eng/user_guide/development_platform/servicepack.md

 5. Disk Pools Block
 disk_pools [Array, required]: Specifies the disk pools used during deployment, and if multiple disk pools are used, the name must be a unique identifier
 disk pools: Logical collection of disks.
 Created with the same settings
-name [String, required]:unique disk pool name
+name [String, required]: unique disk pool name
-disk_size [Integer, required]:Specify the disk size and display as an integer value
+disk_size [Integer, required]: Specify the disk size and display it as an integer value
 cloud_properties [Hash, required]: Specific properties of IaaS required to create disks (type, iops)

 ◎ AWS Example